27 German Tongue Twisters To Perfect Your Accent

 There are also podcasts available with German teachers explaining exactly how to say tongue twisters, like this one from Ask Angelika.

-First things first, though: you need to start off small.
-Break the tongue twister down into manageable parts and work on these.
-Once you can say each part of the tongue twister clearly, start building it up and attempt the whole tongue twister.
-You can begin to speed things up once you’ve cracked it in its entirety.
+Break the tongue twister into manageable parts and work on each one individually.
+Once you can say each part clearly, then try attempting the whole tongue twister.
+And once you’ve cracked it in its entirety—speed it up!

 And One More Thing...